Rolando Reyes Sr.: The Advent of Puros Indios

-The suit was settled in late 1999, with the distribution rights to Cuba Aliados returned to Cigars by Santa Clara and Sr. Reyes' company, Puros Indios Cigars, Inc., retaining the distribution rights to the Puros Indios brand, thus returning Cuba Aliados cigars to market.
-In 2004, the distribution rights to the Cuba Aliados brand were regained by Sr. Reyes, once again giving him full control of all his established brands.

 Honduras

-A visit to Honduras convinced Sr. Reyes to move most of his operations to Danlí, Honduras, the move was completed in 1989.
+A visit to Honduras convinced Reyes Sr. to move most of his operations to Danlí, Honduras, the move was completed in 1989.
 The factory was an old building that had originally been a twelve-room motel.
 This factory was in use for fourteen years.
 It eventually became too small, until a new, fully modern factory was built on the outskirts of Danlĺ, which opened in 2002.
 The old factory continues to serve as a box factory and as an aging facility for finished cigars.

 The new Puros Indios factory allowed for an immediate increase in production to three times what the old factory could produce, turning out 30,000 cigars per day.
 The rolling room, with room for 160 rollers, occupies the entire bottom floor.
 The second floor consists of 15 bulk tobacco storage rooms, seven cedar-lined aging rooms and three walk-in freezers for killing tobacco pests such as the Tobacco Beetle.

 The factory sits on a 5 acre plot of land adjacent to the Reyes residence and farm, where Don Rolando grows food for himself and his family.
 He also often shares the output from this farm with his workers.
 Even at his advanced age (he turned 84 in 2007), Don Rolando works in the factory.
 Even though he works during the day, he also works after everyone else has gone home and he has the factory to himself, usually starting at 10 PM (2200 hrs) and often working to 5:00 AM (0500 hrs) the following morning.
 He prefers this time because it makes it easier to work without interruption.
 He inspects the day's production and if a roller fails to make cigars to quality standard, Don Rolando will leave the roller a cautionary note to improve.